Costa Rica- CNFL

 Summary

-HEP company (CNFL) pays landowners in four watersheds to reduce siltation.
+Hydro-Electric Power (HEP) company (CNFL) pays landowners in four watersheds to reduce siltation.
 The company created its own environmental department to run the PES programmes (payments still go through the National Forestry Fund, FONAFIFO); the department works also on environmental education, waste management and agro-conservation.
 Up to 2004, the company’s PES scheme involved mostly larger landowners who were likely to retain their forest without any financial incentive ('non-additional' conservation).
-Th PES for forest regeneration was not high enough to compete with agricultural land use in some of the areas with higher opportunity cost (like the Virilla Watershed).
+The PES for forest regeneration was not high enough to compete with agricultural land use in some of the areas with higher opportunity cost (like the Virilla Watershed).
 Since 2004, investment has been redirected to address these constraints on effectiveness.

 Maturity of the initiative